pawatsethaput/OpenBank/REST-API-V1.2.md

 <span id="implementation-hints"></span>
 ### Implementation hints and notes.

-The implementation of V1.2 is work in progress
+The implementation of V1.2 is stable.

 <span id="root"></span>
 #Root